nhsdigitalmait/TKW-x/README.md

 * Ability to use a full set of Http methods

 ## Simulator
-* Multiple named property file sources for substituion tags in addition to the existsing system properties
+* Multiple named property file sources for substitution tags in addition to the existing default of system properties
 * Expression classes allowing users to define their own java coded expressions
 * Static http headers in responses
 * Ability to return dynamic http headers based on substitution tags